 While reorganizing and redeveloping print processes internally can be challenging and time-consuming, a managed print service can do all that and leave you with up to 30 percent more in your print budget than before.

 But that 20 to 30 percent isn’t just an arbitrary range of numbers.
 Here’s where it comes from:

 - Managed print can reduce hardware costs from 25 to 60 (!) percent

 - Managed print is responsible for a 10 to 15 percent reduction in wasted output, meaning 10 to 15 percent less you have to pay in any “per page” print agreement

 - A 30 percent reduction in energy consumption

 - A 20 percent reduction in toner consumption

 When you add all these up, you get some major savings to your overall IT budget.
-But it’s not just savings that these stats show: it’s efficiency.
-Your company works better, prints less and needs less print-related IT help—setting everyone up for a greater amount of success.
+But it’s not just savings that these stats show.
+It’s about efficiency.
+Your company works better, prints less, and needs less print-related IT help—setting everyone up for a greater amount of success.